Data Model

 Since properties of a Group Source Record are recorded at the group level, multiple options can be reported for these attributes.
 For example, if a Group Source Record includes three dead animals, several potential causes of death may be listed.
 However, it is not possible to determine how these potential causes or other properties are distributed across individuals within the Group Source Record—only that they were present in at least one individual.

-A Group Source Record can include a mix of dead, diseased, poisoned, infected, injured, and healthy individuals of the same species, or it may consist solely of one category if all individuals share the same status (e.g., all are dead).
-Additionally, even a Group Source Record consisting only of healthy animals can be part of a Health Event, depending on the Event’s definition.
+A Group Source Record can include a mix of dead, diseased, injured, and healthy individuals of the same species, or it may consist solely of one category if all individuals share the same status (e.g., all are dead).
+Additionally, even a Group Source Record consisting only of healthy animals - only can be part of a Health Event, depending on the Event’s definition.

 A Group Source Record may contain a single individual.
-For example, rangers patrolling a protected area might find one dead animal of species X and two dead animals of species Y at the same site (Event), documenting them as separate Group Source Records (one group per species).
-Similarly, if only a single animal from a tracked herd is observed at time t, that individual represents the Group Source Record for the herd.
+For example, rangers patrolling a protected area might find one dead animal of species X and two dead animals of species Y at the same site (Event).
+The animals can be documented as distinct Group Source Records (one group per species).

 An Event can include multiple *Group Source Records of the same species.
 For example, if a vendor at a market keeps animals of the same species in two separate cages, and the Event is a vendor, then each cage could be considered a distinct unit.
 Consequently, there would be two Group Source Records for the same species under the same vendor (i.e., within the same Event).